APOLLO INFORMAL INVESTMENT

 How do Apollo members vote?

 We use the voting function in our Dealum platform.
-Every quarter the qualifying companies will be listed in the screening section of the Funnel.
+Every quarter, the qualifying companies will be listed in the screening section of the Funnel.
 They can vote Yes (3 points), Maybe Yes (2 points), Maybe No (1 point), or No (0 points).
-If you have useful info for your fellow members or feedback for the investee company you can leave a comment.
+If you have helpful info for your fellow members or feedback for the investee company, you can leave a comment.
 Every member will vote based on personal preference and criteria.

-Maybe Yes and Maybe No can be used if a member is not sure and is interested in hearing what fellow members are thinking.
+Maybe Yes and Maybe No can be used if a member is unsure and interested in hearing what fellow members are thinking.

 The companies with the highest average vote will be selected.
-In case of a tie, the company with the most votes will win.
-We select the two highest-rated companies from a list of 10-15 companies.
+In a tie, the company with the most votes will win.
+We choose the two highest-rated companies from 10-15 companies.

 What is Dealum?